PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/PostgreSQL-Integration.md

 ---

 ## 3. Connect Node.js to PostgreSQL
-This file sets up a connection pool to a PostgreSQL database using the pg (node-postgres) library in Node.js.
-It allows the application to interact with the database efficiently.

 **Database Connection Setup**
 Create a new file named `db.js` in the same folder and Paste the below code.